mahasri06/Cloud-Storage-creation-S3-and-Launching-an-EC2-Instance-in-AWS/README.md

 Register Number: 212223110005

 ## Aim:
-To create a Simple Storage Service (S3) in AWS and to launch an EC2 instance in AWS.
+To create a Simple Storage Service (S3) in AWS and to launch an EC2 instance in AWS. <br>
 ## Procedure
 a)	Steps to Create a first S3 Bucket: <br> <br>
 Step 1: Sign in to the AWS Management Console <br>